NicoLuhmann/hector_recorder_humble/README.md

 > **Note:** This is a port of hector_recorder for ROS 2 Humble.
 Some features available in the original Jazzy/Rolling version are not supported due to API limitations in Humble.
 See [Humble Limitations](#humble-limitations) for details.

+## Changes from Original

+This fork includes the following customizations:

+- **Default storage format:** Changed from `sqlite3` to `mcap` for better performance and compatibility
+- **Custom default output directory:** Supports `ROSBAGS_DIR` environment variable to set a default recording location across different machines (falls back to current working directory if not set)

 A terminal UI for recording ROS2 bags (strongly inspired by [rosbag_fancy](https://github.com/xqms/rosbag_fancy)).

 Some of its features: